 The HBO® Gilded Age Locations Tour

 The secret is out.
-Set in the 1880s, the HBO® smash hit The Gilded Age® (both season 1 and 2) was filmed largely in Newport.
-Let Newport Jaguar Tours, with a private guided tour in a classic Jaguar motorcar, show you where key scenes were filmed, including difficult to find series’ locations.
-With insider knowledge, once you get the lay of our own Hollywood-land, we can even help you with guidance to secure interior locations tours.
+Set in the 1880s, the HBO® smash hit The Gilded Age® (both seasons 1 and 2) was filmed largely in Newport.
+Let Newport Jaguar Tours, with a private guided tour in a classic Jaguar motorcar, show you where key scenes were filmed, including difficult-to-find series’ locations.
+With insider knowledge, once you get the lay of our own Hollywood land, we can even help you with guidance to secure interior location tours.
 This is a half or full-day tour, personally designed for you.

 The Scandalous Newport Tour